gritzko/swarm-ron-docs/noop.md

 It is generally recommended to reference noops, not just regular ops.
 That way, we are talking about an explicitly mentioned hash.
 Otherwise, the referenced rolling hash will have to be derived.

+Some fine details.
+When we reference a noop, we reference the hash *mentioned* in that op, not the rolling hash of the noop itself.
+When we reference any other op, we reference the rolling hash *calculated* from that op.
+If the referenced noop has an implicit hash (it is not mentioned), we must take the rolling hash from the immediate preceding op of that sequence.

+A 0xx pattern noop MAY share the stamp with the preceding op, in case both the op and the noop are created by the same replica.
+That way, the noop will not afffect version ids or version vectors.
+In such a case, both definitions for the referenced hash match, as the noop mentions the rolling hash of the preceding op.